AAteddy/alx-backend-javascript/README.md

 ### alx-backend-javascript

-In this repo I will work and practice javaScript as a backend throught out my backend specialization.
+In this repo I will work and practice javaScript as a backend through out my backend specialization.